 In the event of overcrowding of facilities at a choice school or program, students who reside outside of the District will be selected for reassignment at each grade level in reverse chronological order of their admission.
 If the facilities remain overcrowded after all students who reside outside of the District have been reassigned, students who reside within the District will be selected for reassignment at each grade level in reverse chronological order of their admission.
 A student may only be reassigned as provided in this paragraph if the student's parent/guardian is notified in writing of the reassignment prior to the deadline for the first round of School Choice Applications applicable to the following school year when the reassignment takes effect.
-Under no circumstances will students be reassigned as provided in this paragraph if they are enrolled.
+Under no circumstances will students be reassigned as provided in this paragraph if they reside within the attendance area of the neighborhood school where they are enrolled.